diegotco/my_scripts/README.md

-Here is a list of my curated python scripts
+Here is a list of some of my curated python scripts